CodingLife1024/blog-content/the-falling.md

 ## The Fainting Epidemic

 The Falling blurs the boundary between dream and reality.
 It is never made specified whether the girls are pretending or just fainting uncontrollably.
 There may be a kind of empathic contagion here.
 Lydia is to some extent copying the circumstances of Abbie's death; and the other girls appear to copy Lydia.

+There is a kind of solidarity among the group – the girls smile faintly to each other as the fainting fits occur, as though they recognize something that cannot be spoken aloud.
+There are power struggles within the group as well; Lydia is rude to Susan who attempts to take Abbie's place by trying to et close to her.

 Miss Alvaro believes that Lydia is faking: at one point, when she passes out in her office, Miss Alvaro pricks her with a pin to wake her up.
 After large numbers of girls are taken to hospital, several recover fairly quickly; but the others begin to compete with each other as to whether they are in the more or less 'advanced stages' of the condition, and they later accuse each other of being 'fake'.

 ## Unrequited Love